Enough

 And our presence, our refusal to sugarcoat this, holds up a mirror some people can’t stand to look into.

 I didn’t have a father growing up.
 I had a sperm donor with a temper and zero interest in parenting.
-Before I hit double digits, he crossed lines no father should ever even approach.
+And before I even hit double digits, he crossed lines no father should ever approach.

-After I broke my silence, my mother soon remarried a military man with a bigger temper and his own baggage (including two kids).
+After I broke my silence, my mother soon remarried a military man with a bigger temper and his own baggage.
 We had food and a roof, but safety…let's just say I always felt that was up for debate.

 Eventually, that safety was breached again, and she acted, but some things, once they’re broken, don’t magically resolve themselves.